-Kate Middleton and Queen Elizabeth Look Elegant in Black At Festival of Remembrance
+Kate Middleton and Queen Elizabeth Honor Fallen Soldiers at Festival of Remembrance

 Queen Elizabeth, Prince Philip, Kate Middleton and other members of the royal family attended the Festival of Remembrance on Saturday evening in London.
 The annual musical event pays tribute to Britain’s fallen soldiers.

-For the occasion, held at London’s Royal Albert Hall, Middleton wore a chic black silk velvet Catherine Walker & Co. coat dress, containing Swarovski-embellished buttons.
+For the occasion, held at London’s Royal Albert Hall, the Duchess of Cambridge wore a chic black silk and velvet Catherine Walker & Co. coat dress that was adorned with Swarovski crystal buttons.
 She donned sleek black pumps and a traditional red paper poppy flower to honor those whose lives were lost.

 #New Queen Elizabeth and the Duchess of Cambridge attended the annual Royal Festival of Remembrance at the Royal Albert Hall (11th November)❤️ #britishroyals #britishroyalfamily #queenelizabeth #katemiddleton #duchessofcambridge #catherinemiddleton #instaroyals #remembranceday #lestweforget #ww1 #armisticeday #royalnews

-The 35-year-old is due to give birth to her third child with Prince William in April 2018.
+Middleton, 35, is due to give birth to her third child with Prince William in April 2018.

-Queen Elizabeth also looked stylish in a black dress, which she paired with black shoes and a matching poppy.
+The always-elegant Queen Elizabeth also wore a black dress, black shoes and a matching poppy.

 For more of Kate Middleton’s pregnancy style, check out the gallery.